mlops-2526q1-mds-upc/MLOps_RecruitAIr_JobCriteriaExtractor/reports/dataset_card_resume-score-details.md

 <!-- This section describes the data collection and processing process such as data selection criteria, filtering and normalization methods, tools and libraries used, etc. -->

+We take data and we preprocessed as follows: the raw data contained multiple JSON files (match_X.json, mismatch_X.json) with job descriptions and criteria dictionaries.

+A preprocessing script consolidated these into a single JSONL file by:

+1. Loading and parsing all valid JSON files.

+2. Extracting the job_description, macro_dict, and micro_dict fields.

+3. Merging both dictionaries into a unified list of {name, importance} pairs.

+4. Writing each processed record as one JSON line with the structure:

+{"job_description": "...", "criteria": [{"name": "leadership", "importance": 35}, ...]}

+Invalid or unreadable files are skipped with warnings.
+The final output (preprocessed_jobs.jsonl) provides a clean, standardized format ready for training and evaluation.

 <!---#### Personal and Sensitive Information>